tini2p-project/i2p.www/i2p2www/spec/proposals/153-chacha20-layer-encryption.rst

 All gateways and tunnel participants will need to maintain a Bloom filter for validating the two independent nonces.

-The ``nonceKey`` mentioned throughout this proposal takes the place of the ``IVKey`` used in AES layer encryption.
-It is generated using the same KDF from proposal 152.

 AEAD Encryption of Hop-to-Hop Messages
 --------------------------------------